himanegi/leetsouls/README.md

 - Click the LeetSouls copy button that appears on the top-right corner.
 - The extracted code template is now in your clipboard, ready to be pasted into your preferred IDE.
 - Look out for a quirky, Dark Souls-inspired notification confirming successful extraction.

+Note: This extension is designed to work only with LeetCode's classic editor mode.
+It may not function correctly if you're using the new dynamic editor mode, as LeetCode has removed access to the page source in this mode.